MatteoMonacis/Personal-Portfolio/README.md

 #### Objective of the project

-The client, a company operating in the digital payments sector, was facing a critical problem: among thousands of daily transactions, a very small fraction — less than 3% — were fraudulent.
-Manually reviewing every transaction was unsustainable, and the rarity of fraud cases made it extremely difficult for any automated system to learn to distinguish them from legitimate ones.
+The client, a company operating in the digital payments sector, was facing a critical problem: among thousands of daily transactions, a very small fraction(less than 3%) were fraudulent.
+Manually reviewing every transaction was unsustainable and the rarity of fraud cases made it extremely difficult for any automated system to learn to distinguish them from legitimate ones.
 The goal of this project was to build a Machine Learning model capable of automatically flagging suspicious transactions, allowing the company to intervene promptly and reduce financial losses.
-To ensure reliable performance measurement despite the severe data imbalance, a balanced evaluation strategy was adopted: the test set was constructed by sampling an equal number of fraudulent and legitimate transactions, and this process was repeated across five independent splits to assess model robustness.
+To ensure reliable performance measurement despite the severe data imbalance, a balanced evaluation strategy was adopted: the test set was constructed by sampling an equal number of fraudulent and legitimate transactions and this process was repeated across five independent splits to assess model robustness.
 The final solution — an optimized Decision Tree classifier achieving 95% average accuracy on the balanced test set — provided the client with an interpretable, production-ready tool to automate fraud detection.

 #### Tools used